People will make or break your business…

 The proof is in the pudding

 In the UK, the proportion of women in tech roles is around 30%.
 In comparison, tech jobs recruited for through Applied (using the methods in this guide) result in women representing 45% of hires.
+Find out more about Applied can help you hire the best tech talent.

 Key steps: using data effectively